waynedog74/content/network/How to install GNU Ring in Ubuntu.md

+---
-Title: How to install GNU Ring in Ubuntu (the free replacement for Skype)
+Title: "How to install GNU Ring in Ubuntu (the free replacement for Skype)"
-Date: 12-12-2016 08:38
+Date: 2016-12-12 08:38:00
-Category: network
+Categories: [network]
-Tags: GNU Ring, ubuntu
+Tags: [GNU Ring, ubuntu]
-Authors:sedlav
+Authors: sedlav
+---

 > GNU Ring (https://ring.cx) is a free as in freedom and open source replacement for any of Skype-like internet communication platforms.
 Ring is a voice and video call program, chatting, and in the same time VoIP client, with point-to-point-encryption model to ensure your privacy and security at maximum rate.